 David Craig (1902-1977), affectionately known as “Scotch Davey”, was a gifted earnest evangelist, Bible teacher and author.
 He travelled the length and breadth of the UK serving the Lord, as well as making numerous trips abroad preaching the Word.
-During the Belfast Easter Conference in April 1969, before a large crowd in the Grosvenor Hall, David Craig preached the gospel.
+During the Belfast Easter Conference in April 1969, before a large crowd in the Grosvenor Hall (Photographs below), David Craig preached the gospel.
 Falling ill before the conference, Mr Craig anticipated not being able to fulfill the engagement, but the Lord raised him up and he preached powerfully on “Christ the only foundation” – a foundation needed, stated, laid, solitary and tested (Scripture readings: Rev 6:12-17, 1 Cor 3:10-11, Matt 7:24-27, Isa 28:16-22).

 Mr Craig is pictured below at a gathering of evangelists and Bible teachers at Plas-Menai, Llanfairfechan, Wales, UK in 1950 (Click here for a hi res copy)

 Back Row (from left): George Fenn, Reuben Scammel, Mr Fulton, Dennis Barnes, Ken Lowther, Mr H Browse, Dan Kerr, Mr Tandy and Mr Brown

 3rd Row (from left): Mr Atkins, Mr Love, George Andrews, Mr Hindle, Mr Counsell, Mr Deane, Victor Cyril, Mr J Butler, George Gaunt, Charles Gabriel, Aneurin Ward, Walter Norris and Handel Evans